-Welcome to the Neag Comprehensive Cancer Center Breast Nurse Navigator Program.
+Neag Comprehensive Cancer Center Breast Nurse Navigator Program.

-The Breast Nurse Navigator Program provides a support system for the patient and her family at this difficult time and collaborates with each patient's medical team to oversee and expedite the quality and pace of care.
-As a certified oncology nurse with years of experience in both the surgical and medical aspects of oncology, I specialize in diseases of the breast.
-I am here to guide and support you during your cancer treatment.
-In addition, I will help you to:
+The Breast Nurse Navigator Program provides a support system for a patient and their family at this difficult time and collaborates with each patient's medical team to oversee and expedite the quality and pace of care.
+The Breast Nurse Navigator is here to guide and support you during your cancer treatment and helps you to:

-- Navigate through the UConn Health care system with ease - Answer your questions - Understand the information about your diagnosis and treatments - Make connections with our interdisciplinary care team based on your needs
+- Navigate through the UConn Health care system with ease - · Answer your questions - Understand the information about your diagnosis and treatments - Make connections with our interdisciplinary care team based on your needs

-Feel free to contact me any time on our Breast Referral phone at 860.480.1981.
-I look forward to speaking with you.
+Feel free to contact the Breast Nurse Navigator at any time on the Breast Referral phone at 860.480.1981.